deepinv/deepinv/docs/source/deepinv.physics.rst

 functional
 ^^^^^^^^^^^
-For each :class:`deepinv.physics.Physics` object, the forward operation is performed under the hood using the functions from :module: `deepinv.physics.functional`
+For each :class:`deepinv.physics.Physics` object, the forward operation is performed under the hood using the functions from :py:mod:`deepinv.physics.functional`

 .. autosummary::
    :toctree: stubs